RBGE-Herbarium/Specify_forms/README.md

 # Specify_forms
-For files required for the editing of forms within Specify
+For files required for the editing of the RBGE specific forms within Specify